 I haven’t actually discussed the game yet, which says something in itself that I’ve rambled for four paragraphs about bugs in the game and haven’t even mentioned the server issues that plagued launch.
 Anyway, what I and other SimCity fans are still trying to reconcile is how different this game is to previous SimCity games.
 Up till now, ignoring the various disgraceful excursions which will not be named, SimCity games were about simulating a city, the graphics really only being an visual representation of what was pretty much a spreadsheet affected only by how creatively you arranged your city.
 SimCity today though isn’t so much about simulating a city as it is about managing industrial supply lines.
 You exploit your natural resources, refine them into workable materials, import anything you might be missing and manufacture them into televisions which you ship off to build an arcology, SimCity‘s iconic towering super structures.
 In many ways it actually feels like an alternative take on popular free to play game Virtual City.
 There’s still a game here, and there is still some fun to be had creating an aesthetically pleasing city that works but it is a different sort of fun and we Simfanatics are grappling with many feels to deal with this.

 The simulation aspect is mind boggling.
 Losing’s industrial sector is already much bigger than it’s commerce (shopping) sector yet only producing 25% of the freight demand for it.
-Housing a million people inside the arcology down the road did little to change this, but it did result in Losing being swamped with one hundred thousand ‘visitors’ everyday, most of whom never make it though the inevitable traffic jam at the town gates and none of whom bother to show up for classes at the university, despite the arcology down the road allegedly having 400,000 students living in it.
+Housing a million people inside the arcology down the road did little to change this, but it did result in Losing being swamped with one hundred thousand ‘visitors’ everyday, most of whom never make it though the inevitable traffic jam at the town gates and none of whom bother to show up for classes at the university, despite the 400,000 of the arcology’s residents allegedly being students.
 Residential social classes don’t develop according to demand but rather how many parks you’ve placed nearby.
 So all the middle class residents I have eventually run out of money and leave town because they don’t have any middle class jobs to goto but another tower load of them move in the very next day, hoping I’ll rezone the entire city to the public service.

 Personally I’m over the game.
 I’ve ploughed 60+ hours in so it’s by no means been a bad investment for me.
 However, there is Stockholm syndrome at work here and I wont be moving on just yet.
 Part of my brain insists that the simulation aspect isn’t broken, just beyond my current comprehension.
 All I need to do is invest some time and I’ll understand the new RCI demands back to front.
 Already I’ve been reading that maintaining an industrial sector is entirely option.
 There’s also this desire to ‘complete’ a region; build all the great works, exploit all the resources and create some kind of functioning economy.
 I’ve never ‘completed’ a region on SimCity 4 though and usually replace my plans with an even grander vision before I’m through, so we’ll see how long that holds me.